Friedrich482/manga-xr/README.md

 Fork the repo.

-Then clone your fork to your local machine (replace change <your_username> by your GitHub username) using :
+Then clone your fork to your local machine (replace <your_username> by your GitHub username) using :

 ```bash
 git clone https://github.com/<your-username>/manga-xr.git